RTX (event)

-RTX is a series of annual gaming and Internet conventions created by Rooster Teeth held in Austin, Texas and for a period of time also Sydney and London, England.
+RTX was a series of annual gaming and Internet conventions created by Rooster Teeth held primarily in Austin, Texas and for a period of time also Sydney, New South Wales, Australia and London, England, UK.

 Starting as a small community gathering of 600 people in 2011, RTX significantly expanded in its following years, housing an estimated 62,000 people in 2017.
-RTX has gained attention for its "celebration of that convergence of gaming and Internet culture."
+RTX gained attention for its "celebration of that convergence of gaming and Internet culture."
 In 2016, Tech Crunch described it as "SXSW meets Comic Con."
-The event includes panels on gaming and internet topics, exhibitor booths from independent and major game developers, as well as meet and greets with game developers, Rooster Teeth employees, and internet personalities.
-RTX is also notable for being one of the first places consumers may play major video game releases such as Halo 4 and most recently, Rainbow Six: Siege.
+The event included panels on gaming and internet topics, exhibitor booths from independent and major game developers, as well as meet and greets with game developers, Rooster Teeth employees, and internet personalities.
+RTX was also notable for being one of the first places consumers could play major video game releases such as Halo 4 and Rainbow Six: Siege.

+In December 2023, Rooster Teeth GM Jordan Levin announced the cancelation of RTX 2024, due to "never being profitable" as well as extended renovations to the Austin Convention Center.

 History

 RTX was announced 16 February 2011 and the inaugural event was meant to be for 200 people.
 However, minutes after tickets went on sale the community managed to buy more tickets than originally planned to be sold, accidentally selling over 500 tickets.